alan-turing-institute/open-research-community-management/project-management/1-1-meetings/Sophia-Batchelor/weekly-meetings-2023.md

 * ➡️ Work with Batool to approve the PR and move files into Sharepoint
 	* BA to action on Thursday, and meeting suggested for 2nd August
 * RCM briefings due next week
+	* MS granted extension based on the proximity of leave.
 * Summarize Reverse Focus Groups doc and sent to SH to send on to workshop facilitator.